Grants 101 and 102

 Grants 101 is a 6 hour program that provide an overview of the process of preparing and submitting a grant application from UTHealth.
 The goal is to provide an overview of the grants process including what is necessary to submit a grant through UTHealth and the process by which the grant is processed and reviewed by funding agencies after it leaves the institution.
-In 2021, Grants 101 will be a virtual program with 2 hour sessions over three days

 The Grants 101 sessions are open to anyone who would like to attend but are designed primarily for junior investigators who have not previously submitted proposals as a principal investigator and for administrative support staff (e.g., DMO’s, administrative assistants, department clerks, etc.) who assist faculty members with grant preparation and submission.

 Grants 102 is an in-depth six month workshop and follow up of Grants 101 for junior faculty members (instructor level minimum) during which participants develop a grant application that is peer reviewed and ready to submit to an external agency upon completion of the program.
 Prior to the start of the program, junior faculty select a senior faculty member with expertise in their area of interest as a mentor.
 In the past, this has most often been a senior faculty member other than the participant’s chair or direct supervisor